atlassian-labs/compiled/rfcs/0000-compiled-runtime.md

 }
 ```

-Less edge cases and AST transformation required to strip the runtime.
-Win!
+Less edge cases and AST transformation are needed to strip the runtime.
+Win win!

 ### Styled